 Chair Commissioner Wendy Jacobs inquired about the any changes due to the ending of the public health emergency related to food and nutrition.

 There is a lot of national news coverage and there are different stories about eating healthy food.
 There is a major concern relating to seniors in the community.

 There will be a Dementia Community Event to create an inclusive community of understanding, advocacy, and support.
 The event will be Saturday, April 29, 2023, at the Health and Human Services Building.
 The event is scheduled from 10am-2pm, no cost and lunch will be served.
 Jay Reinstein is the keynote speaker.
 Durham County DSS is one of the sponsors.
 Chair Commissioner Wendy Jacobs will forward the information.

 BOCC work session was held, Alliance Health delivered good news about additional support services for children and families.
 A regional crisis center for children and youth will open soon in Durham.
-Also, a mobile crisis unit for children and families that supposed to arrive with a 45-minute timeframe along with therapeutic services.
+Also, a mobile crisis unit for children and families that is supposed to arrive with a 45-minute timeframe along with therapeutic services.

 Assistant Director Jovetta Whitfield added Alliance is securing private providers for therapeutic relief.
 They are working on creating a plan with a private agency which will provide some therapeutic relief when youth are in the building or with resource parents.
 They possibly can stay with them overnight if they are in the building.
 This will help staff to focus on cases and address other needs.
 Child and Family Services Managers attend the monthly mobile crisis unit meetings .